So Much More Than a Headache: What’s Your Migraine Routine?

 At the end of the day, the whole migraine experience is a giant “throw treatments and recommendations at the wall and see what sticks” situation.
 Nobody can tell you what will make things better or worse for you.
 All I can do is tell you what I’ve learned about myself, and how.

-After all that I’ve got brain fog from the migraine, fuzziness from the Maxalt, and a muscle relaxant hopefully kicking my ass in a helpful way.
+After all that I’ve got brain fog from the migraine, fuzziness from the Maxalt (update: Ubrelvy doesn’t do this!), and a muscle relaxant hopefully kicking my ass in a helpful way.
 What do I do?
 Cancel plans, sit in the dark, and watch something on TV that doesn’t require much mental effort.

 It’s not just a headache: brain fog is real and can affect you before, during, or after a migraine.
-It’s hard to concentrate, hard to remember things, hard to focus, hard to really force yourself to do anything when you’re in that position.
+It’s hard to concentrate, remember things, focus… It’s hard to really force yourself to do anything when you’re in that position.

 Paying the Next Day

-The day after a migraine is always rough, trying to force your brain to focus and move at normal speed when it’s the last thing you want to do.
+The day after a migraine is always rough!
+Trying to force your brain to focus and move at normal speed when it’s the last thing you want to do can be tough.
 Even though words are kind of my thing, I’m coming up empty trying to describe brain fog.
 It’s both like and unlike so many other things.

 It’s not like what your brain feels like the afternoon after staying up all night, but sorta.
 It doesn’t feel like being forgetful and scatterbrained, though that’s part of it.
-It’s kind of like everything is twice as far away from you as it should be, metaphorically, so anything you do requires an extra step.
+It’s not like a hangover, really, though there are aspects that are similar.
+It’s like everything is twice as far away from you as it should be, metaphorically, so anything you do requires an extra step.
 Does that make sense?
 Sorta?
 It’s the best I’ve got right now.

 Somebody out there must have figured out a better way to describe this!
 Please comment below or shout at me on social media.
 How you would describe the brain fog of a migraine?